Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Mid to late winter is the perfect time to sow Bunching Onion seeds.

-It aids in the early establishment of the seedlings and hardens their roots during transplanting in spring.
+It aids in the early establishment of the seedlings and hardens their roots during the transplanting process in spring.

 You can follow these tips when the right time approaches to sow the seeds.

-- Wear protective gloves and take pots or a 6-12 inches deep seed tray.
+- Take containers or a 6-12 inches deep seed tray.

 - Fill the pots or trays with the readymade potting soil or fill it with a common starter mix.

-- Using chopsticks, dig up about 1/4th inch deep holes at a distance of 1 inch apart.
+- Using chopsticks, dig up about 1/4th inch deep holes at 1 inch apart.

 - You can plant about 3-5 seeds in each hole and cover lightly with soil.

-- Moist the soil fairly with water and place the containers over a heating pad maintained at around 15-20°C.
+- Moist the soil fairly with water and place the containers over a heating pad maintained at around 59-68°F.

 - Cover the containers with plastic wrap to maintain a warm and humid environment.